-Ghana recalls 120 million faulty Chinese condomsApril 23rd, 2013 in HIV & AIDS /
+Ghana recalls 120 million faulty Chinese condomsApril 23, 2013 in Medicine & Health / HIV & AIDS

 Ghana is recalling a shipment of 120 million Chinese-made condoms distributed to charities in the country after testing showed that they were riddled with holes and prone to breaking, an official said Tuesday.